kcire31/WhisperLock_Encryptor/README.md

 <h1>WhisperLock</h1>

+- App to encrypt and decrypt texts in the simple form.
 - Project Status: Version 1.0 completed
 - The design is responsive up to width: 820px
 - Accent marks or special characters were banned